Operationalize Company Culture

 Operational Culture Resources

-We've implemented a series of short and informative videos designed to improve, optimize, and sustain the performance of your organization.
-Sean Hart, CEO of POWERS, tackles productivity topics like Set-Up, Start-Up, Shut Down and Optimizing Hourly Performance.
-Dr. Donte Vaughn, our Vice President, Organizational Leadership & Culture, covers how your company's culture impacts performance.
+We’ve implemented a series of short and informative videos designed to help you improve, optimize, and sustain your organization’s performance.
+Sean Hart, CEO of POWERS, tackles productivity topics like Set-Up, Start-Up, Shut Down, and Optimizing Hourly Performance.
+Dr. Donte Vaughn, our Culture Performance Management Advisor, covers how your company’s culture impacts performance.
 The objective is to deliver high-value microlearning you can use today.